trawat87/book/chapters/in/aws-elasticbeanstalk.md

 * Unhealthy Host Count
 * Response Time

-Alternatively, auto scaling can be timed if we know the time period of peak load.
+Alternatively, auto scaling can be timed if we know the time period of peak load (see @fig:aws-beanstalk-config-capacity).
-(see @fig:aws-beanstalk-config-capacity)

 ![AWS Beanstalk](images/elastic_beanstalk-23.png){#fig:aws-beanstalk-config-capacity}

 #### Load Balancer

-This section allows to modify the following load balance configruations:
+This section allows to modify the following load balance
+configruations:

 * Add remove http / https listeners
 * Serve http / https services on one or more ports
 * Health check paths

-Opening application on https will require you to upload signed certificates.
+Opening application on https will require you to upload signed certificates (see @fig:aws-beanstalk-config-loadbalancer).
-(see @fig:aws-beanstalk-config-loadbalancer)

 ![AWS Beanstalk](images/elastic_beanstalk-24.png){#fig:aws-beanstalk-config-loadbalancer}